yaoxiaonie/OneManager-sync/README.md

 # Feature
 1.Using multithreading to clone.

-2.Can restore the permission and symlink
+2.Can restore the permission and symlink.

-3.Can use header config
+3.Can use header config.

 ## How to install
 ```